Skip to content

 The answer is: It’s complicated.

 At the quantum level, it could be argued we are living in a deterministic universe.
 Quantum states represent probabilistic outcomes, but imply that these probabilistic outcomes all exist more or less simultaneously based on their probability levels.
-This corresponds to the Sarvastivadins’ view that “everything exists, past present and future.”
+This corresponds to the Sarvāstivādins’ view that “everything exists, past present and future.”
+Note that the Sarvāstivādins arguably was the most influential Buddhist sect, at one stage dominating Buddhist thinking throughout much of Northern India, spreading across to East Asia and directly influencing Mahāyāna thinking, and Mahāyāna is the dominant form of Buddhism surviving today.

 However, at the level of atomic particles, it would seem particles are subject to nondeterministic consequences - ie. the trajectory of an atomic particle seems to follow random paths influenced by entropy.
 But they are also influenced by existing state and previous states.
 Can future state be completely predicted?